lenocruz/minishift/README.md

 check for file existence /tmp/minishiftisdone if it is done, you may check the process by "ps -ef | grep script2.sh" if it still running on the background.

-Run from shell "oc login" and it should show the URL and then you could go to your centos7 firefox and login on it.
+Run from shell "oc login" on the root user and it should show the URL and then you could go to your centos7 firefox and login on it.

 ***The minishift is sensitive, installing any other software will break it.***